sulaman0/elysium-docs/docs/etherum-vs-elysium/balance-transfer.md

 # Balance Transfers

-While Elysium strives to be compatible with Ethereum’s Web3 API and EVM, there are some important Elysium differences that developers should know and understand in terms of balance transfers of the base network token (for example, LAVA).
+While Elysium strives to be compatible with Ethereum’s Web3 API and EVM, there are some important Elysium differences that developers should know and understand in terms of balance transfers of the base network token (for example, ELY).

 Token holders have two ways of initiating a balance transfer on Elysium.
 On one hand, users can use the Ethereum API via apps like MetaMask, MathWallet, or any other tools that use the Ethereum JSON-RPC.
 On the other hand, users can use the